 Printer Friendly Version

-- Our programs are available year-round for all group sizes including individual classroom to school assemblies
+Available year-round for all group sizes including individual classroom to school assemblies.

 Trees for Wildlife: Woody the Tree • Click here for more images

 Lake Metroparks’ Trees for Wildlife is a nature education outreach program designed for all first graders in Lake County.
 Children discover the importance of trees through an interactive presentation of local wildlife and a visit from Woody, the friendly tree mascot of Trees for Wildlife, who shares a story and is then covered with animal puppets as students recall which animals use trees and how they are used.
 Woody raises his right branch as the students repeat the tree pledge and is often the recipient of thank you hugs and high fives.
 Children recite an adoption pledge with Woody the Tree and receive a certificate to care for their new tree.